 The 5 dumpsters in the first image below can be found at Huber Park and were part of the Make Borger Beautiful volunteer’s follow-up efforts on Dumpster Art.
 Clay Renick, the director of the Hutchinson County Historical Museum (HCHM) suggested holding a contest, and the first Borger Dumpster Art Contest was initiated.
 It was jointly sponsored by MBB, HCHM and the City of Borger.

-Keep reading below to find information about the Dumpster Art Contests and check out the slideshow of work and our Youtube video from the first dumpster art contest.
+Keep reading to find information about the Dumpster Art Contests and check out the slideshow of work and our Youtube video from the first dumpster art contest (top of page).

 Make your art part of our community!